WalletConnect/walletconnect-docs/tech-spec.md

 By now you should have noted that we have specified permissions but by default we only use a single method `wc_sessionPropose` allowed.
 This takes us to how connection and session relate to each other.

 On the WalletConnect 1.0 protocol, a connection was established per session which made bandwidth requirements for sessions unnecessarily high.
-Now with WalletConnect 2.0 protocol connections are settled independently of the sessions hence you have a settled connection being established as secure channel between two environments to send signals for session proposals.
+Now with WalletConnect 2.0 protocol connections are settled independently of the sessions.
+With a settled connection being used as a secure channel, sessions can be initiated between two environments.

-Once two environments are tethered so-to-speak it can use the connection topic and derive shared key to send comprehensive session proposal with detailed permissions through the relay network encrypted.
+Once two participants are tethered, their communications are encrypted through the connection.
+The participants can use the connection topic to derive shared key to send detailed session proposal with specified permissions through the relay network.

-Therefore the next sequence, session, will follow the same procedure for settlement but it will relay its out-of-band information encrypted through the settled connection.
+Therefore the next sequence, session, will follow the same procedure for settlement but it will relay its out-of-band session proposal through the encrypted settled connection.

 ### Session Signal